LinkedInLearning/build-your-own-ai-news-agent-to-stay-ahead-no-code-required-5827006/README.md

-# COURSENAME
+# Build Your Own AI News Agent to Stay Ahead (No Code Required)
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build Your Own AI News Agent to Stay Ahead (No Code Required)`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]